 Campus-Based Master’s in Communication Programs in New York

 Schools throughout the state of New York, from New York City to Rochester to Buffalo to Olean, offer master’s in communication programs.
 While most of these programs are offered through departments or schools of communication, several are offered through graduate schools of business, schools of professional studies, and departments of arts, math, and/or science and technology.

 Master’s in Communication Programs in New York City (NYC)

 The highest concentration of master’s in communication programs is in New York City, where Baruch College, Columbia University, New York University, St John’s University, and The City College of New York all offer a variety of master’s in communication programs.
 Baruch College’s (CUNY) Mildred and George Weissman School of Arts and Sciences offers a Master of Arts in Corporate Communication that trains students to engage in strategic business communications through classes in corporate communications, ethical and legal issues in corporate communication, research methods in corporate communication, media analysis, and international business communication.

 Columbia University’s School of Professional Studies offers an Executive Master of Science in Strategic Communication that is designed for corporate leaders and experienced communication professionals who want to gain more skills in digital media, strategic communication, and organizational leadership.
 The School of Professional Studies also offers a Master of Science in Strategic Communication designed for communication professionals who want to hone their skills in strategic communication and learn how to apply new media technologies to communication projects.
-The Teachers College at Columbia University’s Department of Mathematics, Science & Technology offers a Master of Arts in Communication, Media & Learning Technologies Design with a specialization in Communication and Education, which is geared towards individuals who wish to become teachers in a field of communication and explores how education impacts social systems and culture.
+The Teachers College at Columbia University’s Department of Mathematics, Science & Technology offers a Master of Arts in Communications and Education, which is geared towards individuals who wish to become teachers in a field of communication and explores how education impacts social systems and culture.